howdyai/botkit/readme.md

 There are two ways to start a Botkit project:

-1) Install the Botkit Studio Starter Kit [for Slack](https://github.com/howdyai/botkit-starter-slack) or [for Facebook](https://github.com/howdyai/botkit-starter-facebook) and build on top of an already fully functioning bot that comes pre-configured with popular middleware plug-ins and components.
+1) Install the Botkit Studio Starter Kit [for Slack](https://github.com/howdyai/botkit-starter-slack) or [for Cisco Spark](https://github.com/howdyai/botkit-starter-ciscospark) or [for Facebook](https://github.com/howdyai/botkit-starter-facebook) and build on top of an already fully functioning bot that comes pre-configured with popular middleware plug-ins and components.

 2) [Install Botkit directly from NPM or Github](#install-botkit-from-npm-or-github) and build a new app from scratch, or use one of the [included examples](#included-examples) as a starting point.